Tomato Vegetable Juice

 Now that you have a lovely juice, all you have to do is add the salt and bring the juice up to 190 degrees for 20 minutes.
 Do not let it start to boil or you will lose too much liquid through the steam.

 After 20 minutes, it is time to place it in jars and can it.
-I like to put a little vegetable juice in the bottom of the jar before adding the lemon juice to give the jar a buffer from the cooler temperature of the lemon juice.
+Using a jar funnel, I like to put a little vegetable juice in the bottom of the jar before adding the lemon juice to give the jar a buffer from the cooler temperature of the lemon juice.
 I then fill it up leaving 1/4 inch headspace.

-Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a boiling water bath for 40 minutes if at sea level.
+Process in a boiling water bath canner for 40 minutes if at sea level.
 (Remember to adjust your processing time if higher than 1000 feet elevation.)

 If your jar of juice did not seal then place it in the fridge and use it immediately.
 Store the sealed jars in your lovely pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.